aws-samples/aws-do-ray/README.md

 ## Configure
 All configuration settings of the `aws-do-ray` project are centralized in its [`.env`](.env)) file.
 To review or change any of the settings, simply execute [`./config.sh`](./config.sh)).
+MANDATORY: Please fill out:
-The AWS_EKS_CLUSTER setting must match the name of your existing EKS Cluster, and AWS_DEFAULT_REGION should match the AWS Region where the cluster is deployed.
+* The AWS_EKS_CLUSTER setting must match the name of your existing EKS Cluster.
+* AWS_DEFAULT_REGION should match the AWS Region where the cluster is deployed.
+For S3 Mountpoint:
+* S3_BUCKET_NAME should match your preconfigured S3 bucket if you are using S3 as a shared file system.
+For FSx for Lustre Shared File System (static and dynamic)
+* SUBNET_ID should match the subnet id of where your FSx for Lustre is configured OR where your EKS/Hyperpod nodes are if you have not set up FSx for Lustre yet.
+* SECURITYGROUP_ID should match the security group id that allows traffic to your EKS Cluster (in your network interface if you have a pre-existing FSx cluster)
+If you plan integrate your pre-existing FSx (static)
+* FILESYSTEM_ID should match your FSx file system ID
+* FSX_DNS_NAME should match your FSx file system DNS name
+* FSX_MOUNT_NAME should match your FSx file system mount name

 To configure credentials, run aws configure.
 Credentials you configure on the host will be mounted into the `aws-do-eks` container according to the `VOL_MAP` setting in [`.env`](.env).